kevinslin/seed-xkcd/vault/xkcd.cosmologist-on-a-tire-swing.md

   license: Creative Commons 2.5
 ---
 ![No matter how fast I swing, I can never travel outside this loop!
 Maybe space outside it doesn't exist!
 But I bet it does.
 This tire came from somewhere.](https://imgs.xkcd.com/comics/cosmologist_on_a_tire_swing.png)
+> "Cosmologist on a Tire Swing", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[A child and an adult are walking across a grassy park with puddles strewn across it and trees nearby.]]